4 dead, hundreds displaced by Milwaukee apartment building fire

 By Susannah Cullinane, CNN

-(CNN) — Four people are dead and many displaced after a fire broke out at a multistory apartment building in Milwaukee’s Concordia neighborhood Sunday morning, the Milwaukee Fire Department said.
+(CNN) — Four people are dead and hundreds displaced after a fire at a multistory apartment building in Milwaukee Sunday morning sent residents jumping from their windows for safety.

-“We are deeply saddened by the tragic fire that occurred early this morning, May 11, at a four-story residential building in Milwaukee’s Concordia neighborhood,” the fire department said in a Facebook post.
+“We are deeply saddened by the tragic fire that occurred early this morning, May 11, at a four-story residential building in Milwaukee’s Concordia neighborhood,” the Milwaukee Fire Department said in a Facebook post.

 An investigation into the cause of the fire was ongoing, the fire department said.
 It thanked first responders from additional municipalities who acted “quickly with courage, compassion, and integrity.”